-7.6 Re-marks and appeals
+7.6 Review and appeals

-Applicants who use the re-mark and appeals services have no guarantee that their offers will remain open after 31 August.
-Providers are not obliged to wait for the result of the appeal, as a reject decision will already have been recorded.
-However, every effort should be made to accept these students if at all possible.
-Providers should make it clear to applicants what the chance of a place this cycle would be, if a successful appeal comes through.
+Applicants who use the review and appeals services have no guarantee their offers will remain open after 31 August.
+Providers are not obliged to wait for the result of the review and/or appeal, as a reject decision will already have been recorded.
+However, every effort should be made to accept these students if possible.

+Providers should make it clear to applicants what the chance of a place this cycle would be, if a successful review or appeal comes through.

-Each awarding organisation has its own appeals procedure and timetable for re-marks.
-Visit their websites for details of timings and procedures.
+Each awarding organisation has its own procedure and timetable for reviews and appeals - visit their websites for details.